edmondklai/2023-summer/week-4/agenda.md

 Medium

 1. Create a function, use a loop to compute all the natural numbers that is less than 10
+2. FizzBuzz - Write a program that prints the numbers from 1 to 100 and for multiples of ‘3’ print “Fizz” instead of the number and for the multiples of ‘5’ print “Buzz”.

 Hard